Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 Testing for Lyme Disease

 Chronic Lyme is difficult to identify and adequately treat because no definitive diagnostic test exists.
-Most Lyme disease tests are designed to detect antibodies created as the body responds to the infection.
+Most Lyme disease tests are designed to detect antibodies that the body creates as it responds to the infection.
 But antibodies can take several weeks to develop, meaning that patients may test negative in the early stages of infection.

-Specific immunological markers may reveal reason for concern via blood testing, but these markers also might indicate other types of infections—including other tick-borne diseases, viral, bacterial, or autoimmune diseases—all of which can result in false positive test results.
+Specific immunological markers may reveal a reason for concern via blood testing.
+However, these markers can also indicate other types of infections, including other tick-borne diseases, viral, bacterial, or autoimmune diseases—all of which can result in false positive test results.

 The most effective way to uncover Lyme is through a solid, thorough history, clinical examination, and a Lyme questionnaire.